Daohub-io/beaker-whitepaper/Whitepaper.md

 contracts in the system can do.
 This would allow them to compartmentalise areas of code and ensure that it only has the privileges it requires, allowing them to focus attention on more critical high-risk code.
-Even if another member of the organizationorganisation updates a contract under his or her control, the system designer should be able to limit the potential damage of an error or malign action by sandboxing that contract.
+Even if another member of the organization updates a contract under his or her control, the system designer should be able to limit the potential damage of an error or malign action by sandboxing that contract.